-Economic conditions have been steadily improving in the local self-storage industry for the past five years.
-With restrained supply growth we have had an overall strengthening of facility operations.
-Space demand has been growing significantly in conjunction with an expanding local economy, to the point where operations performance is now considered to be very good for nearly all of the local self-storage facilities.
+Historically, there has been a small but consistent yearly addition to the Self-Storage facility inventory across the County.
+Supply has really increased, however, in the last two years.
+Space demand has been growing significantly in conjunction with an expanding local economy, to the point where operations performance is now considered to be from 'very good' to 'excellent' for nearly all of the local self-storage facilities.
+This situation is fueling the self-storage construction.